-- 2.1.
-A child has Special Educational Needs and/or disabilities if they: - have a learning difficulty or disability which calls for special educational provision to be made for him or her - has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools
+A child has Special Educational Needs and/or disabilities if they:

+- have a learning difficulty or disability which calls for special educational provision to be made for him or her - has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools

-3. Area of need
+3. Areas of need

-- 3.1 Section 6.25-6.32 of the Code of Practice identifies four broad categories of SEND: - Communication and Interaction (Speech, Language and Communication difficulties, ASD) - Cognition and Learning (children who learn at a slower pace than their peers including Moderate Learning Difficulties, Severe Learning Difficulties, Specific Learning Difficulties or Learning Disabilities) - Social, Emotional and Mental health (behaviours which may reflect underlying mental health conditions)
+Section 6.25-6.32 of the Code of Practice identifies four broad categories of SEND:

+- Communication and Interaction (Speech, Language and Communication difficulties, ASD) - Cognition and Learning (children who learn at a slower pace than their peers including Moderate Learning Difficulties, Severe Learning Difficulties, Specific Learning Difficulties or Learning Disabilities or diagnosis of a learning difficulty such as dyslexia) - Social, Emotional and Mental health (behaviours which may reflect underlying mental health conditions) - Sensory and/or Physical needs (Visually and/or hearing impaired, Multi-sensory impairments, physical disabilities)

-- Sensory and/or Physical needs (Visually and/or hearing impaired, Multi-sensory impairments, physical disabilities) - 3.2 Children are placed on the register depending on their area of need.
-Some children may only be registered under one area whereas other children may be registered under multiple areas of need
+Children are placed on the register depending on their area of need.

+Some children may only be registered under one area whereas other children may be registered under multiple areas of need.